oddbird/oddsite/content/cta/systems.rst

 Resilient Web Systems
 =====================

-.. sadly, we cant easily access title/content easily in rstBlog, only metadata
+.. sadly, we can't easily access title/content in rstBlog, only metadata